staticfloat/PartialP.jl/docs/src/adjoints.md

 ## Advanced Adjoints

-We usually use custom adjoints to add gradients that Zygote can't derive itself (for example, because they `ccall` to BLAS).
+We usually use custom adjoints to add gradients that PartialP can't derive itself (for example, because they `ccall` to BLAS).
 But there are some more advanced and fun things we can to with `@adjoint`.

 ### Gradient Hooks